-Cashew – Reward – Seven of Nuts & Seeds (Coins)
+Cashew – Reward – Seven of Nuts (Pentacles)

 Genus: Anacardium – Family: Anacardiaceae

 When cashew appears, we have reached a point where we can relax and reward ourselves for the work we have done.
-This is also a time for long-term planning and longer-term rewards.
+This is also the time for long-term planning to create a safe and sustainable future.

 The cashew tree, Anacardium occidentale is a tropical evergreen that produces both the cashew nut and the cashew apple.
 While the nut is the primary crop of the tree, the cashew apple, located above the nut, is used to produce a sweet, astringent fruit juice or distilled into liquor.
 In Brazil, the fruit or cashew apple, called maranon, is more popular than the nut.

 Cashews are treasured for their amazing versatility.
 Roasted and salted cashews are highly prized snacks.
 In Indian cuisine cashews are used whole, ground into paste or turned into sauces and powders.
 Cashews are becoming an alternative to dairy in the form of cashew milk and butter.
 Cashew oil is extracted from the cashew nut for cooking.
 There are nearly 200 patents that use cashew oil extracted from cashew shells.
 This oil is used in the manufacturing of brake linings, as a wood preservative, an anti-insecticide, a waterproofing agent, a lubricant, and in paint.